abhijeetnishal/social-media-app/Readme.md

   3. In Home page create, schedule, edit or delete post for our own and and see posts of following users.
   4. In profile page, you can see followers and following list in chronological manner.
      <br>

-## Contact

-- If you have any questions or suggestions with the app, please feel free to contact on LinkedIn: https://www.linkedin.com/in/abhijeetkumar7565/
-- I appreciate your feedback and would love to hear from you!